 Earlier in the weekend, I did all my shopping for this project.
 I got everything at either Aldi or my local grocery store.
-Our fridge is not very big, so I made sure to clean it out and make room for everything.

 I spent just under two hours making up all of these items.
 Truth be told, if I didn’t have any interruptions, I could have probably saved even a little more time.
 Or I could have had the kids get involved with some of the smaller tasks!

 Really, each of the snacks took very little prep time but some required baking/cooking.
 It is so easy to throw something in the oven and then work on another snack.

 Setting up (Getting out ingredients, organizing refrigerator and clearing off counter space) 20 min

 Chop Veggies 5 min

 Cinnamon Applesauce Muffins 15 min prep (+ baking time)

 Egg Sandwiches 15 min prep (+ bake time for eggs and bacon)

 Boil Eggs 2 min prep (+ cook time)

 Drain Olives & Store in Tupperware 2 min